SystemsApproach/ops/preface.rst

 them.
 We acknowledge their contributions, with a special thank-you to Hyunsun Moon, Sean Condon, and HungWei Chiu for their significant contributions to Aether's control and management platform, and to Oguz Sunay for his influence on its overall design.
+Suchitra Vemuri's insights into testing and quality assurance were also invaluable.
 We will also happily thank, by name, anyone that provides feedback on early drafts of the manuscript.

 | Larry Peterson, Scott Baker, Andy Bavier, Zack Williams, and Bruce Davie
 | October 2021